How Wisbech cinema adapted and is now thriving

 Nathan added that Picturedrome, the company that runs The Luxe, have been “incredibly supportive” and have “ensured that no expense was spared when it comes to safety”.

-Ranking among the UK’s top 10 independent cinema, Nathan says, was “quite the shock - but a lovely one at such a challenging time for the cinema industry.
+Ranking among the UK’s top 10 independent cinemas, Nathan says, was “quite the shock - but a lovely one at such a challenging time for the cinema industry.

 “I am particularly pleased that this highlights the efforts my team put in on a day to day basis, ensuring that every visit is as enjoyable as possible.